Team

 Managing Partner

-Prior to starting betaworks, John was SVP of Alliances and Technology Strategy for Time Warner Inc.; and CEO of Fotolog, one of the first social photo-sharing sites.
-He serves on the boards of Blade Urban Mobility, WNYC, New York Public Radio, Tech Policy Press, Data & Society, and several DAOs.
+Prior to starting betaworks, John held the CTO job at Time Warner, as SVP of Technology; before that he was CEO of Fotolog, one of the first social photo-sharing sites.
+He serves on the boards of WNYC, New York Public Radio and Tech Policy Press.

 John holds an MBA from Wharton and a BA in Economics from Wesleyan University.